freenas/freenas-docs/userguide/install.rst

    Upgrading a %brand% Installation

-.. note:: If you choose a :guilabel:`Fresh Install`, the backup of your configuration data must be restored using :menuselection:`System --> General --> Upload Config` after booting into the new operating system.
+.. note:: If :guilabel:`Fresh Install` is chosen, the backup of the configuration data must be restored using :menuselection:`System --> General --> Upload Config` after booting into the new operating system.

 To perform an upgrade, press :kbd:`Enter` to accept the default of :guilabel:`Upgrade Install`.
-Again, the installer will remind you that the operating system should be installed on a disk that is not used for storage.
+The installer recommends installing the operating system on a disk not used for storage.

 .. _install_new_boot_environment_fig: